TalesNTools/TalesNTools/_posts/2025-03-17-furies-on-the-train.md

 ---
 layout: post
 title: “I Took the Train Home… But the Furies Were Waiting”
+subtitle: “What Awaits You on the Furies’ Train to Tartarus?”
 date: 2025-03-17
 categories: [Creative Spark, Myth-Inspired Fiction]
 ---